 And the identity of the villain at the mystery’s center turns out to be the biggest shock of all.

-JOHN VERDON is a former Manhattan advertising executive who lives with his wife in the mountains of upstate New York.
-His first three Dave Gurney novels, Think of a Number, Shut Your Eyes Tight, and Let the Devil Sleep, are… More about John Verdon
+John Verdon is a former Manhattan advertising executive who lives with his wife in the mountains of upstate New York.
+His first three Dave Gurney novels, Think of a Number, Shut Your Eyes Tight, and Let the Devil Sleep, are all… More about John Verdon

 “Verdon’s plot devices are intelligently layered in “Peter Pan Must Die.”
 The denouement is one of the most unusual in crime fiction, and yet is perfectly logical.
 Verdon’s cleverness again shines in “Peter Pan Must Die.” – Associated Press

 “Peter Pan Must Die is a thrilling read.
 The rhythm of the novel keeps you on the edge until the last pages–John Verdon has done it again.” – Downtown Magazine